DragonSenses/Curiosity/Rust/ch-6/ch06-02-match.md

    - Calling `plus_one(five)` results in `Some(6)` (adding 1 to 5).
    - Calling `plus_one(None)` returns `None`.

 In the previous section, we wanted to get the inner `T` value out of the `Some` case when using `Option<T>`; we can also handle `Option<T>` using `match`, as we did with the `Coin` enum!
-Instead of comparing coins, we’ll compare the variants of `Option<T>`, but the way the `match` expression works remains the same.
+Instead of comparing coins, we'll compare the variants of `Option<T>`, but the way the `match` expression works remains the same.

-Let’s say we want to write a function that takes an `Option<i32>` and, if there’s a value inside, adds 1 to that value.
-If there isn’t a value inside, the function should return the `None` value and not attempt to perform any operations.
+Let's say we want to write a function that takes an `Option<i32>` and, if there's a value inside, adds 1 to that value.
+If there isn't a value inside, the function should return the `None` value and not attempt to perform any operations.

 This function is very easy to write, thanks to `match`, and will look like Listing 6-5.